-Rather than using disposable paper towels, consider investing in reusable dish towels.
+Find an alternative to disposable paper towels, and consider investing in reusable dish towels or reusable kitchen wipes.
 They're great for drying dishes, cleaning up spills, or simply as hand towels in the kitchen.

 Made from materials like stainless steel, silicone, or glass, the main benefit of reusable straws is that they can be used over and over.
 Many come with cleaning brushes for easy maintenance and are a fantastic way to reduce plastic waste.
 Some reusable straws even open for easy cleaning!

 Say goodbye to disposable baking paper or aluminum foil.
 Silicone baking mats are oven-safe and offer a non-stick surface for baking, roasting, and more.
 They're easy to clean and can be used thousands of times.

 Not only do these bottles keep your drinks at the desired temperature for hours, they're also a great way to reduce the usage of single-use plastic water bottles.